nt5point1/echelon-140/README.md

 ___

+This is a fork made to support latest versions of Firefox, to keep the theme working as intended, while no new features are gonna be added.

+As there was a change in Content Security Policy since 128 ESR (and I am not willing to fully rewrite scripts *for now*), temporarily set security.browser_xhtml_csp.enabled to false (e.g to restore going to Echelon Options from right click on tab bar).
+Please be advised, that this is **not** an option you should keep off on regular basis, so after you're done, enable it back.

+Original description down below:
+___

 <h3 align="center">
 <b>This rewrite of Echelon is a work in progress.
 Features may change and might not be fully functional.</b>
 </h3>